Will I make a profit as a racehorse owner?

 Where do you race and train your horses?

-What happens if there is a setback?
+What happens if there is an injury?

-In the event there is a setback, Royal Victory Thoroughbreds will provide you with timely and detailed information from both the veterinary and the trainer regarding the circumstances of the setback.
+In the event there is an issue, Royal Victory Thoroughbreds will provide you with timely and detailed information from both the veterinary and the trainer regarding the circumstances of the setback.
 We will never race or train on a horse if we believe there is a risk of harm or injury to the horse.
 As such, they are checked every day while in training to ensure they are training and moving optimally.

 Are your horses insured?